Policy Optimization with Stochastic Mirror Descent: Experiments

-To compare fairly, we use the same random seed, and let $p$ run in $[P]=\{1.1,1.2,\cdots,1.9,\textbf{{{2}}},3,4,5\}$.
-For the non-Euclidean distance case, we only show $p=3,4,5$, and ``best", where $p$ = ``best" value is that case it achieves the best performance among the set $[P]$.
-For the limitation of space, we provide more details of experiments in Appendix D.1.
+To compare fairly, we use the same random seed for each domain.
+The hyper-parameter $p$ runs in the set $[P]=\{1.1,1.2,\cdots,1.9,2,3,4,5\}$.
+For the non-Euclidean distance case, we only show the results of $p=3,4,5$ in Figure \ref{comparing-3-domain}, and ``best" is a certain hyper-parameter $p\in[P]$ achieves the best performance among the set $[P]$.
+We use a two-layer feedforward neural network of 200 and 100 hidden nodes, respectively, with rectified linear units (ReLU) activation function between each layer.
+We run the discounter $ \gamma= 0.99$ and the step-size $\alpha$ is chosen by a grid search from the set $\{0.01,0.02,0.04,0.08, 0.1\}$.

-The result in Figure 2 shows that the best method is produced by non-Euclidean distance, not the Euclidean distance.
-The traditional policy gradient methods such as $\mathtt{REINFORCE}$, $\mathtt{VPG}$, and $\mathtt{DPG}$ are all the algorithms update parameters in Euclidean distance.
-This simple experiment gives us some lights that one can create better algorithms by combining the existing approaches with non-Euclidean distance, which is an interesting direction, and we left it as future work.
+The result of Figure \ref{comparing-3-domain} shows that the best method is produced by non-Euclidean distance ($p\ne 2$), not the Euclidean distance ($p= 2$).
+The traditional policy gradient methods such as $\mathtt{REINFORCE}$, $\mathtt{VPG}$, and $\mathtt{DPG}$ are all the algorithms update parameters by Euclidean distance.
+This experiment gives us some light that one can create better algorithms with existing approaches via non-Euclidean distance.
+Additionally, the result of Figure \ref{comparing-3-domain} shows our $\mathtt{VRMPO}$ converges faster than $\mathtt{REINFORCE}$, i.e., $\mathtt{VRMPO}$ needs less sampled trajectories to reach a convergent state, which supports the complexity analysis in Table \ref{comparing-complex}.
+Although $\mathtt{SRVR}$-$\mathtt{PG}$ achieves the same sample complexity as our $\mathtt{VRMPO}$, result of Figure \ref{comparing-3-domain} shows $\mathtt{VRMPO}$ converges faster than $\mathtt{SRVR}$-$\mathtt{PG}$.